Gottox/jQRange/README.md

 It will return an empty jQRange object if there is no selection, the selection is outside of foobar or if the selection is only overlapping.

-If you're trying to get the selection from a global scope
+	If you're trying to get the selection from a global scope use

 	$.range('^')